roman-milk/roman-milk.github.io/herman.md

+===

- ****** Herman Ch.
-01 ****** byJust_Plain_Bob© "Those are good ideas and I think that we will use them to extend the series.
+"Those are good ideas and I think that we will use them to extend the series.
 How about you start an affair with a girl and after a while she, knowing what I do to you, decides she is going to take you away from me.
 She confronts me, we fight, I subdue her and then turn her against you and the both of us treat you like a servant.
 Another gangbang maybe with the two of lying next to each other on the bed as we take on the guys.
 Damn Herm; I'm so glad that Ivy steered me to you."

  She wiped her mouth with a napkin and said that she needed to use the ladies room.
 As soon as she was out of sight I felt a tap on my shoulder and a familiar voice said: